mattbareno/septoriaGWAS/README.md

 12. be sure to rename the .bed, .bim. and .fam files to contain the .ped file's name. i.e., if your .ped file is named X.ped, rename former files to X.ped.bed ...

+13. to control for kinship effects. it doesnt matter what phenotype file you use, it needs it for some reason:

+`./gemma -bfile X.ped -p PHENOTYPE.csv -gk -o kinship`

-13. to conduct the gwas, do
+14. to conduct the gwas, do

-`./gemma -bfile X.ped -p PHENOTYPE.csv -lm -o OUTPUT`
+`./gemma -bfile X.ped -p PHENOTYPE.csv -k kinship.cXX.txt -lm -o OUTPUT`

 .